 Optional, and highly recommended:

 3/4 cup raisins, soaked in 1/2 cup sherry for a couple hours

-1/2 cup of fresh mint leaves
+1/2 cup fresh mint leaves

-1 Preheat oven to 350° F.
+Preheat the oven to 350° F.

 Heat the oil in a Dutch oven or an oven-proof, thick-bottomed, pot with a tight fitting cover on medium high heat on the stovetop.
 Working in batches if necessary, brown the lamb shanks in the pot on all sides.
 Remove shanks to a dish.

 Add onion, carrot and celery and sauté for 5 minutes, stirring often.

 Add potatoes and cook another 2 minutes.
 Add the garlic, lamb shanks, and herbs (except for the mint).
 If using, add the sherry and raisins; bring the sherry to a boil and cook for 2 minutes.

 Add the stock and bring to a simmer.
 Remove from heat, cover the pot and bake in the oven for 1 1/2 or 2 hours or until shanks are tender.

-6 Strip meat from bones: Remove the shanks, strip the meat from the bones and return the meat to the pan.
+Remove the bay leaf and discard.
+Remove the shanks, strip the meat from the bones and return the meat to the pan.